0xTdesign/reading-notes/201/class-12.md

 #### What is Chart.js and how it can be brought into your project?

   Chart.js is a Javascript libary for making HTML based charts.
 It comes with a built in libraries.
 You can install chart.js by using the ``` npm install chart.js`` in the terminal.
 This will you to use it on your project.
+You then need to use a script tag to with a SRC like below. ``` <script src="path/to/chartjs/dist/chart.js"></script> ```

 #### List 3 different Chart types you can create using Chart.js.